-- Typically, taxpayers claim the standard deduction only if their itemized deductions are less than the standard deduction.
+- Typically, taxpayers itemize deductions if their deductions total more than the standard deduction.
 Itemized deductions include expenses such as mortgage interest, state and local taxes, medical expenses, and more.

 - The TCJA nearly doubles the existing standard deduction amounts for tax years 2018–2025.
 Because the TCJA has changed many tax provisions, taxpayers may or may not benefit from the higher standard deduction.
 It depends on how each taxpayer is affected by the other provisions in this tax bill.

-- The new higher standard deduction means that many taxpayers who previously itemized will now choose the standard deduction.
+- The new higher standard deduction from tax reform means that many taxpayers who previously itemized will now choose the standard deduction.
 Taxpayers whose itemized deductions are higher than the new standard deduction will likely continue to itemize.

-Prior to TCJA, the standard deduction for tax year 2018 was slated to be:
+Prior to TCJA, the standard deductions for tax year 2018 were slated to be:

 - $13,000 – Married Filing Joint or Surviving Spouse